Born in St Petersburg.

 Repertoire also includes:

-Adagio of Odetta and Sigfried from the scene II of the ballet Swan Lake; choreography by Lev Ivanov, revised version by Konstantin Sergeyev.
+the scene II of the ballet Swan Lake (Odetta); choreography by Lev Ivanov, revised version by Konstantin Sergeyev.